The Circles - Book Two - Chapter 14 - Sunset on Osgiliath

 Most of the captives were dubious of a successful escape, but the bolder ones vowed that they would at least venture an attempt.
 The timid ones, who quailed at the mere thought of challenging the strength and might of the slavers, pledged at least to assist their friends and kin.
 Secrecy was of the utmost importance, and so the women had decided the discussions would not commence until all of the children had fallen asleep for the night.

 A horn rang out, its melodious strains summoning the captives to form into troops and line up for breakfast.
-Holding their bowls in their hands, the women and children looked into the dark faces of the slave boys who doled out their morning portions of rice and lentils flavored with strange spicy essences.
-Those women who were firmly set in their hatred of their conquerors scowled at the boys.
-Many of the boys returned the women's frowns, though others smiled, flashing their pearlescent white teeth.
+Holding their bowls in their hands, the women and children looked into the faces of the kitchen slaves who doled out their morning portions of rice and lentils flavored with strange spicy essences.
+Those women who were firmly set in their hatred of their conquerors scowled at the young boys who toiled as scullions, for they saw them as enemies, even though they, too, were slaves.
+Many of the boys returned the women's frowns, though others smiled, flashing pearlescent white teeth.

-When they later returned to the column of marching captives, Esarhaddon and his physician turned their steeds and rode beside the captives.
-They held their horses' gaits to match the slow cadence of the marching feet, sometimes halting their mounts so that the slaver could watch the parade of the wretched.
-As the women walked by him, the slave-master's gaze languidly roamed over them, his eyes following the soft profile of the women's breasts and the contours of their curvaceous rumps.
-Often he and his servant would talk in Haradric, the strange yet melodious tongue of the South, as the slave master pointed with his riding crop to one matron or maid who had captured his fancy.
+As the slave caravan began to move eastward, Esarhaddon and his physician Tushratta rode beside the captives.
+They held their horses' gaits to match the slow cadence of the marching feet, sometimes halting their mounts so that Esarhaddon could watch the parade of the wretched.
+His gaze languidly roamed over the women, following the contours of their curves as though he were caressing their bodies with his hands.
+Often he and his servant would talk in Haradric, the strange yet melodious tongue of the South, as he pointed with his riding crop to one matron or maid who had captured his fancy.
 This unwanted attention caused many a gentle face to turn crimson in embarrassment.

 There was no denying that Esarhaddon made a striking, handsome figure on his horse, and many of women did not consider that his tawny features were quite so barbaric as they claimed they were to their friends.
 Even his strange garb of turban, flowing cloak, tunic and baggy trousers, and riding boots flavored a yearning for the unknown, the forbidden and the exotic.